 One long length of hair will draw the face down, further elongating features.
 The solution?
 For the haircut, create layers throughout the hair to break up the length.
 For the color, the roots and the underneath hair should be colored deeper, while lighter pieces frame the face and hairline.
 Try weaving different shades of color throughout your hair to soften your face and create more roundness.
 For blondes, a mixture of creamy blonde, caramel, and golden brown will help soften your features, and those with darker skin tones and hair will find that natural lighter brown highlights will do the trick.

 If your face is heart/triangle…

 Smaller features and squarer faces can get away with wearing solid, glossy hair colors such as a rich black, a warm brown, or even a platinum blonde.
-To spice it up and really accentuate your best features, Kristen suggests, using a deeper color on the top of the head and crown area while keeping it lighter on the mid-lengths and ends and around the hairline.
+To spice it up and really accentuate your best features, Chris suggests, using a deeper color on the top of the head and crown area while keeping it lighter on the mid-lengths and ends and around the hairline.
 In other words, an Ombre hair coloring technique would work magic for you.
-She also suggests hairstyles that are all one length for those with smaller features.
+He also suggests hairstyles that are all one length for those with smaller features.
 Side note: This type of color and cut looks awesome with beach waves.